Savannah, Georgia Weekend Itinerary

 Besides having beautiful flower blooms and giant picturesque oak trees, the cemetery became incredibly popular after the novel Midnight in the Garden of Good and Evil by John Berendt (a great read before visiting Savannah!).

-Furthermore, there are a handful of notable people buried here including Johnny Mercer and Conrad Aiken.
-All of which is free to visit and really a must on any Savannah itinerary, especially when the azaleas are blooming!
+Furthermore, there are a handful of notable people buried here, including Johnny Mercer and Conrad Aiken.
+Visiting Bonaventure Cemetery is free to visit and really a must on any Savannah itinerary, especially when the azaleas are blooming!

 You will need some type of transportation to visit since it is outside the main city.